georlia/georlia.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Informatics and Telecommunications, University of Ioannina, 2026 (expected)
+* BSc in Informatics and Telecommunications, University of Ioannina, 2026 (expected)

 Skills
 ======